 Finally, where there is hope, we can rejoice – “Rejoice in hope, be patient in tribulation, be constant in prayer.”
 (Romans 12:12)

+Joy is the apex of suffering which magnifies Christ, which is why Jesus said in Luke 14:33 that anyone who does not renounce all that he has cannot be His disciple.
+If everything you have is taken away from you, but you still have Christ, you rejoice!
 Scripture is filled with this pattern.
 Habakkuk 3:17-18 says “Though the fig tree should not blossom, nor fruit be on the vines, the produce of the olive fail and the fields yield no food, the flock be cut off from the fold and there be no herd in the stalls, yet I will rejoice in the Lord; I will take joy in the God of my salvation.”

 In Philippians 3:8, Paul says “Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ”, and earlier in the epistle before one of the most jarring passages in Scripture he says “Yes, and I will rejoice …… For to me to live is Christ, and to die is gain.”
 (Philippians 1:18-21)

 The Psalms especially resound with the rejoicing of saints in the midst of their suffering.
 Psalm 63:3 offers God joyful praise because His “steadfast love is better than life”.
 Psalm 73:25-26 is a perfect example of how our lives should look when we suffer - “Whom have I in heaven but you?
 And there is nothing on earth that I desire besides you.
-My flesh and my heart may fail, but God is the strength of my heart and my portion forever.
+My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”

 Matthew 5 makes this relationship between joy and suffering clear.
 Our “saltiness” is the joy others see in us in the midst of suffering which other people cannot explain.
 That is why the imperative to be salt and light in verses 13 to 16 follows directly after verse 11 and 12 which instructs us to rejoice when we suffer.